sgupta2501/samarthgupta/README.md

-# Antra Nakhasi — Portfolio
+# Samarth Gupta — Portfolio

-Personal portfolio site for Antra Nakhasi, built on a fork of the [Millennial](https://github.com/LeNPaul/Millennial) Jekyll theme.
+Personal portfolio site for Samarth Gupta, built on a fork of the [Millennial](https://github.com/LeNPaul/Millennial) Jekyll theme.

 ## Local Development